Part 1: Exploring & Planning

 My Storybook Process

-This part of the journey focuses on exploring the tools to commit to, the basic structure and flow of the story, and the kind of visuals to go with the content.
-But more than anything, it was believing in myself in taking that first step.
-I think half the battle was getting over the idea that I'll only be wasting time and it'll just become another "wishful thinking" project.
+This part of the journey focuses on exploring the tools to commit to, the basic structure and flow of the story, and the style of visuals to accompany the content.
+But more than anything, it was to believe in myself to take that first step.
+I think half the battle was getting over the impostor syndrome that I'll only be wasting time for yet another "wishful thinking" project.

 Image of scattered old letters and photos